home-assistant/home-assistant.io/source/_integrations/mopeka.markdown

 The Mopeka integration will automatically discover devices once the [Bluetooth](/integrations/bluetooth) integration is enabled and functional.

-When setting up or changing options for a device, a 'Medium Type', the substance the sensor measures, such as Propane, can be chosen.
+When setting up or changing options for a device, a medium, the substance the sensor measures, such as propane, can be chosen.
 The sensor needs to use the type of medium to adjust the coefficients used in the ultrasonic sensor calculations.

 ## Supported Mediums